Half of contractors and freelancers have suffered financial hardship as a result of...read more

 Jill Florence who’s 46 and from the north east of Scotland, also finds direct selling fits with her lifestyle, as a single mum to two boys aged eight and 10.
 “I joined ENJO which sells natural cleaning products nearly a year ago, and since then I feel like my whole life has changed for the better.”

-For more information on setting up your own direct selling business, see the Direct Selling Association’s website - ww.dsa.org.uk – it has a full list of all members who sign up to the DSA’s code of conduct which ensures they act ethically and fairly to direct sellers and customers.
-Lynda Mills from the DSA will be speaking about direct selling at Workingmums LIVE in London on 27 March.
+For more information on setting up your own direct selling business, see the Direct Selling Association’s website www.dsa.org.uk – it has a full list of all members who sign up to the DSA’s code of conduct which ensures they act ethically and fairly to direct sellers and customers.